6 Things Every College Student Needs from their University

 This is especially true for college-aged students who are typically tech-savvy and have high standards for how easy to use a piece of technology should be.

-If you’re asking them to take important actions like registering for classes, signing up for events, or submitting tuition payments and the user interface for the software is abysmal, what kind of experience are you providing for your students?
+If you’re asking them to take important actions like registering for classes, signing up for events, or submitting tuition payments and the user interface for the software is abysmal, what kind of student experience are you providing?

 And, if you’re striving to create a paperless campus, leveraging a user-friendly platform must be at the top of your list.